We Welcome You to Our Home

-- At the gate, the parent will show the App’s “all clear” checkmark on their phone.
+- At the gate, the parent will show the App’s “all clear” thumbs-up on their phone.

-- MRS has purchased a Kinsa oral thermometer for each student and staff member.
+- MRS has purchased a Kinsa oral thermometer for each household and staff member.
 The thermometers will be distributed at orientation.

 - Every family will commit to keeping their child at home when recommended.

 (1) Have a fever or another COVID-19 symptom listed here (cough, shortness of breath, fatigue, muscle/body aches, headache, sore throat, loss of taste or smell, nausea or vomiting, diarrhea), or

 (2) Have had prolonged contact (within 6 feet for at least 15 minutes) with a person who has tested positive for COVID-19,

 and be tested (twice if the medical community recommends) and share the test results with the school.
 If cost is an issue, we will help.